-&lt;sup>38 According to ICHR, on 11 June, 44-year-old Rafah man died allegedly of a heart attack while detained and without charge after being arrested by the civil police on 1 November 2021 for drugs the latter on the basis of their supposed affiliation to Palestinian political parties rather than specific criminal activity.
+Israel, and organizations close to Israeli authorities, continued accusations and stigmatizing statements to discredit civil society actors and discourage support and international funding for their work.
+Published reports accuse human rights organizations of being "anti-Semitic" or tied to "terrorism", the latter on the basis of their supposed affiliation to Palestinian political parties rather than specific criminal activity.
 Still in place is Israel's designation of six Palestinian organizations providing critical services such as legal and health support to Palestinian communities.
-The six are accused of diverting funds to the Popular Front for the Liberation of Palestine - allegations that continue to severely affected their ability of the to receive financial resources, which is an integral part of the right to freedom of association.
+The six are accused of diverting funds to the Popular Front for the Liberation of Palestine - allegations that continue to severely affect their ability of the to receive financial resources, which is an integral part of the right to freedom of association.

-In 2021 Gaza's banks reportedly froze the bank accounts of 80 non-government organizations (NGOs), who provide crucial services in health, protection and other humanitarian services in Gaza.
+In 2021 Gaza's banks reportedly froze the bank accounts of 80 nongovernment organizations (NGOs) that provide crucial services in health, protection and other humanitarian services in Gaza.
 The freeze was imposed pending the completion of registration procedures with the Government of the State of Palestine in addition to long standing registrations already made with the Gaza de facto authorities after Gaza's political split in 2007.
 Most NGOs have since complied with the new rules, however some still await PA security clearance.